Life Insurance For Fishermen Cover

 If you choose to have two life insurance policies, one for each partner, you will pay two premium payments every month.

-If this works with your financial situation, it is beneficial since each partner will have a policy that pays out upon his or her death to beneficiaries, whether that is the other partner or children.
+If this works with your financial situation, it is beneficial, as each partner will have a policy that pays out to beneficiaries upon his or her death, whether those beneficiaries are the other partner or children.

 In the event that both partners should pass away, say in a tragic car accident, both policies would pay out, offering beneficiaries double the financial support in their time of need.

-Two life insurance policies offer more coverage but can be twice as expensive in premium payments.
+Two life insurance policies offer more coverage but can cost more in premiums.